DatabaseCleaner/database_cleaner-sequel/README.md

 DatabaseCleaner[:sequel].strategy = :deletion, { except: ["users"] }
 ```

-`:pre_count` - When set to `true` this will check each table for existing rows before truncating or deleting it.
+* `:pre_count` - When set to `true`, this will check each table for existing rows before truncating or deleting it.
 This can speed up test suites when many of the tables are never populated.
-Defaults to `:false`.
+Defaults to `false`.

 ## Adapter configuration options